Solving the Dodger Dilemma

 Equally as important from a safety vantage point, is the maintenance of an unencumbered pathway to and from the helm and in and out of the cockpit.
 All too often, larger canvas covers work just fine in calm weather, flat sea conditions and when anchored, moored, or snugged up in a slip.
 However, it can be a completely different story in a seaway when an awkward contortion is needed to get in and out of the cockpit.

-Don’t trade big tent ambiance for an outboard detour and an elevated risk of falling overboard.
-In heavy weather, reefing in sail area is usually quite straight forward, but removing or folding up a large Bimini or even larger, more elaborate, full cockpit enclosure, can redline the risk meter.
+Don’t trade big tent ambiance for a detour along the lifelines and an elevated risk of falling overboard.
+In heavy weather, reefing is usually quite straight forward, but removing or folding up a large Bimini or even larger, more elaborate, full cockpit enclosure, can redline the risk meter.

 Latitude and weather patterns play a big role in selection of cockpit coverings.
 The higher the latitude and cooler the climate, the less desire there is for shade.
 It’s no surprise to see a lack of Florida rooms in Norwegian fjords.
 But in the often rainy and overcast wonderful cruising ground in the Pacific Northwest a cockpit enclosure often mimics a trawler’s pilot house.
 The more sun and the lower the latitude the greater the lust for shade.
 And in cooler, cloudy higher latitudes, lifeline supported weather cloths can add much appreciated spray protection.
 However, veteran cruisers rig these spray protectors with weak, low tensile strength line, lashing the lower portion of the canvas weather cloths so that a breaking sea will not collapse lifeline stanchions.
 Water weighs over 8 pounds per gallon, and when hundreds or thousands of gallons of accelerated wave face contacts a large, relatively weakly supported surface area, bad things happen.
 In such situations, an abrupt energy transfer results in a near instantaneous collapse of the underlying structure.
 The larger the canvas covering, the more vulnerable it is to impacts from wind and sea.